BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.3. Manipulating and Storing Sensor Data with a Microcontroller/Readme.md

 You should have configured these pins in CubeMX in the previous sessions: [2.1.
 Getting Started with STM32 Microcontroller Programming](/2.%20Payload%20Software%20Development/2.1.%20Getting%20Started%20with%20STM32%20Microcontroller%20Programming/Readme.md) and [2.2.
 Reading Sensors With a Microcontroller](/2.%20Payload%20Software%20Development/2.2.%20Reading%20Sensors%20With%20a%20Microcontroller/Readme.md).

-## 2.0 Configure the SPI Hardware for operation with a MicroSD Card
+## 2.0 Configure the SPI Hardware for Operation With a microSD Card

 Starting from an existing STM32l433CBT7 STM32 project in STM32CubeIDE, follow the steps below to configure the the SPI2 peripheral for use with a MicroSD card.